 - Threatening, intimidating, or otherwise harassing an employee

 If an employee has been terminated, laid off, or otherwise retaliated against as a result of reporting safety concerns, there are protocols in place for compensation.
 Firstly, the employee must file a complaint with OSHA describing the adverse action within 30 days of the action.
 Then, the Department of Labor will perform an investigation into the complaint.
 If there is a violation, the employer may be charged with labor violations in U.S. district court.
 Finally, the employer may be ordered to redress the action, including reinstating the employee to full employment with back pay.

 It is important to speak up if you notice safety violations at work, and you should be confident doing so.
-If you’ve been hurt on a New York City construction site, the experienced work injury lawyers of Hofmann & Schweitzer can help you hold the negligent party responsible for your lost income, medical care, permanent disability, and pain and suffering.
+If you’ve been hurt on a New York City construction site, the experienced construction injury lawyers of Hofmann & Schweitzer can help you hold the negligent party responsible for your lost income, medical care, permanent disability, and pain and suffering.
 Please contact us online or call us directly at 800.362.9329 to schedule your free initial consultation.